THE CARE AND GROWTH OF SOULS

 - Musing about meaning, identity, and the inner life.

-- Bridge building/boundary crossing amid religious, racial, cultural, political, gender, and other differences.
+- Bridge building amid religious, racial, cultural, political, gender, and other differences.

-- As a priest, extending rites for healing with anointing, Reconciliation (confession/forgiveness), and other forms of release and blessing.
+- As an Episcopal priest offering Reconciliation (confession and assurance of forgiveness), laying on of hands for healing with anointing, and other forms of release and blessing.

 - Humor, wonder, vital piety, reconciling virtues, & inclusive love.

-Others use the analogy of midwife, saying that spiritual guides help others to breathe amid the pains and risks associated with both loss and growth (transformation).
+Still, about half of the people who seek out Cornell's Chaplain don't claim to be religious.
+They have spiritual lives and needs too.
+And so another helpful more expansive analogy for spiritual guide is that of midwife: Spiritual guides help others to breathe amid the pains and risks associated with both loss and growth (transformation).
 Another analogy is that of a gardener tending seeds planted in pitch black Iowa dirt: We care for others amid the growing, even when it seems like nothing is happening.
 We wait with them, watching with them, offer ways to fertilize, and nurture them as they germinate and unfold their own speed and time.
 All of this is what is meant by 'the care and growth of souls."